-Ashwagandha, also known as "Indian ginseng," is an herbal root extract commonly used since ancient times in Ayurvedic medicine to reduce stress, promote sleep quality and improve overall well-being.
+Ashwagandha, also known as "Indian ginseng," is an herbal root extract commonly used since ancient times in Ayurvedic medicine to provide stress relief, promote sleep quality and sexual function and improve overall well-being.

 The herb bears the Latin name Withania somnifera, which is indicative of its calming properties as "somi-fera" means "sleep-inducing."
 Indeed, studies show that supplementation with ashwagandha significantly improves sleep quality .

 Ashwagandha is one of the most popular herbal adaptogens due to its potency for boosting resistance to stress and even lowering the levels of the stress hormone - cortisol.